ProactiveProgrammers/www.proactiveprogrammers.com/includes/admonitions/admonish-names.md

     Don't forget that one of the principles of proactive programming is the use of descriptive, yet succinct, **names** for the modules, functions, and variables in your program.
-As Perdita Stevens explains in *How to Write Good Programs", the "good choice of names will help you, and everyone else, to read the code, and hence reduce the number of comments that you need to write."
+As Perdita Stevens explains in *How to Write Good Programs*, the "good choice of names will help you, and everyone else, to read the code, and hence reduce the number of comments that you need to write."
 While adhering to the naming conventions set by your programming language (e.g., the use of "snake case" for Python programs) and the style